 E1C2: I believe the reviewers provided useful comments for you to improve the manuscript.
 Should you choose to revise your manuscript, pay attention to address all reviewers' concerns, especially those on: (1) the novelty of this paper with respect to own previous publication; (2) the improvements to the writing of various Sections; (3) the repeatability of experiments; (4) the definition of failure rate in the 2nd research question and the revision of the answer to the 3rd research question; (5) more details about the mutants generated; (6) insight as to why CP testing was able to uncover faults; (7) the quality of the reported graphics.

-Response: Thank you for summarizing the comments from all the reviewers.
-All these comments have been responded and the corresponding revisions have been made accordingly.
-Please refer to our response to R3C2 for the first concern; responses to R1C2, R2C2, R2C3, R2C11, R2C12, R3C2, R3C4, R3C5, R3C6, and R3C7 for the second concern; response to R2C5 for the third concern; responses to R2C9 and R2C10 for the fourth concern; response to R1C5 for the fifth concern; response R1C5 to the sixth concern, and response to R2C11 for the seventh concern.
+Response: Thank you for summarizing the reviewers’ comments.
+We have carefully examined and responded to all these comments, and have made the corresponding revisions, accordingly.
+Please refer to our response to R3C2 for the first concern; responses to R1C2, R2C2, R2C3, R2C11, R2C12, R3C2, R3C4, R3C5, R3C6, and R3C7 for the second concern; response to R2C5 for the third concern; responses to R2C9 and R2C10 for the fourth concern; response to R1C5 for the fifth concern; response R1C5 for the sixth concern; and response to R2C11 for the seventh concern.

 Action: None.